Frequently Asked Questions

 ‘There is a shortfall of housing in Swale Borough, and this is reflected in high property prices and unaffordability in the local housing market.’

 While developing on agricultural land is not the preferred choice for a rural estate like the Duchy of Cornwall, the pressing and growing demand for more homes locally has compelled us to act.
-Swale Borough Council identified South East Faversham as the most suitable site for Faversham’s future growth.

 Our commitment to land stewardship and farming across all of the Duchy Estate dictates our approach to this new neighbourhood; it will be landscape led with a broad range of opportunities for the community to engage with horticulture.
-Over half of the land in the development will be green spaces and this will be managed to enhance soil health and biodiversity.

-Furthermore, we are committed to ensuring that this land remains a place for cultivation.
+50% of the land in South East Faversham will be green spaces and this will be managed to enhance soil health and biodiversity.
+We will ensure the land remains a place for cultivation.
 Alongside parklands and tree-lined streets, we intend to establish community orchards and allotments.
 These have been very successful at our other neighbourhoods in Poundbury and Nansledan.

 There is a pressing need for a diverse range of new homes within Faversham, including affordable and social rent properties and private housing of various sizes, to ensure people have a range of options to select the home that best suits their needs.